 The assessments under CAASPP show how well students are doing in relation to the state-adopted content standards.
 On each of these assessments, student aggregate scores are reported as achievement standards.
-For more information on the CAASPP assessments, please visit www. cde.ca.gov/ta/tg/ca.
+For more information on the CAASPP assessments, please visit www. cde.ca.qov/ta/tq/ca.

-CAASPP by Student Group: English Language Arts/ Literacy and Mathematics
+CAASPP by Student Group: Science, English Language Arts and Mathematics

-The table on the following page displays the percentage of students that met or exceeded state standards in English language arts/literacy and mathematics for the school by student groups for grades 6-8.
+The tables on the following pages display the percentage of students that met or exceeded state standards in science, English language arts/literacy and mathematics for the school by student groups.